Pmune/groupsurv/README.md

   \VignetteEncoding{UTF-8}
 ---

 `groupsurv` package provides functions for grouping and summarizing Survival data.
-It riquires Survival data which include the observed survival time $t$, a censoring indicator $d$ ($d=1$ if event, $d=0$ if censored), and some relevant independent variables.
-The current version supports only categorical independe variables.
+It requires Survival data which include the observed survival time $t$, a censoring indicator $d$ ($d=1$ if event, $d=0$ if censored), and some relevant independent variables.
+The current version supports only categorical independent variables.

 ## Installation.